NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 EU island with 17-year non-dom tax haven and 340 sunny days 17-Year Non-Dom: 0% SDC on Dividends & Interest, English Everywhere — No Language Barrier, GESY Universal Healthcare from €0 are among the top reasons expats choose Cyprus.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Cyprus straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Cyprus — straight to your inbox.